dfrias100/gb-plus-plus/README.md

 # gb-plus-plus
 Gameboy Emulator in C++ with SFML 2.5

 This is gameboy emulator that is a work in progress!
 Many parts have not yet been implemented.
-Here's the current progress as of commit [f6d17564](https://github.com/dfrias100/gb-plus-plus/commit/f6d175644f4eebcf8f8c7720c524574a31dc1752):
+Here's the current progress as of commit [8a16172](https://github.com/dfrias100/gb-plus-plus/commit/8a161724cc6659cc9840751e6ac401a8f1eafb21):
 * CPU: 500 of 500 instructions implemented (100.0%).
-All instructions not involving interrupts have been confirmed working by Blargg's test ROMS, interrupts have to be tested later once they are implemented.
+All instructions and interrupt handling have been implemented.
+Timer emulation is also implemented, other interrupt sources will have to be emulated.
 	- 260 of 260 Prefix 0xCB shift, rotate, bit instructions (100.0%)
 	- 92 of 92 8-bit ALU instructions (100.0%)
 	- 85 of 85 8-bit load instructions (100.0%)